department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/one-pager.md

 ## THE PROBLEM

-During the coronavirus pandemic, VA must screen patients, employees, and others for symptoms and exposure risk each time they enter a health facility.
-Conducting the full screening process in person delays care and increases exposure risk for patients and staff.
-In-person screening can also be a stressful experience for some.
+To protect patients and staff, VA must now screen everyone for coronavirus symptoms and exposure each time they enter a health facility.
+In-person screening can delay care and increase exposure risk for patients and staff.
+It can also be stressful for some people.

 ## THE SOLUTION